Clinician Quality Academy

 If you are still unsure if the Clinician Quality Academy is the right fit, please contact us and we’d be happy to discuss it with you.

-Participants must attend all residency sessions in order to complete the Clinician Quality Academy.
+All participants must attend all residency sessions in order to complete the Clinician Quality Academy.
 During residency sessions, it is expected that participants will be free from official duties to maximize their learning opportunities.

 In the case of extraordinary circumstances, such as illness or family emergency, Clinician Quality Academy Faculty will work individually with participants to cover the missed material to complete the program.
 Faculty will not be able to cover material missed for work related reasons.